 5. Dairy Products

-which is a great addition to any diet.
+Another protein option for you and baby is salmon.
+Salmon is full of omega-3 fatty acids, which is a great addition to any diet.
 Salmon is also a natural source of vitamin D, which is incredibly important during pregnancy for immune function.

 Berries come in an array of shapes and sizes, and they are important because they have antioxidants.
 They also have vitamin C and fibre, which are good for pregnancy and side effects.
-Berries are also a good snack to curb a sugar craving.
+Berries are also an excellent snack to curb a sugar craving.

 How to eat them: You can easily get your berry fix by blending them into smoothies (buy packs of frozen berries for ease) or be eaten mixed with yoghurt to get maximum nutrients out of snack time for you and baby.